Why It Is So Hard To Get Rodents Out Of Phoenix Homes?

 Rodents are difficult to get out of homes for three reasons:

-- They are nocturnal and only come out at night, making them hard to identify, and trying to determine how many there is challenging.
+- They are nocturnal.
+Mice and rats only come out at night, making them hard to identify, and trying to determine how many rodents you're actually dealing with is challenging.

 - They are intelligent.
 It is not uncommon for rats and mice to adapt to avoid traps, learn how to set them off without getting injured, and navigate homes in the best way to avoid danger.